fitwp/fitwp.github.io/docs/them.md

 After selecting the sidebar, go to the frontend and you will see the widgets of that sidebar is added below the main content of the page.

-## Theme Options

-The TheM theme incorporates its **Theme Options** within the **Customizer**.
-You can change all theme options in one place and preview the changes in real-time!

-To start with the **Theme Options**, go to **Customizer > Theme Options**.
-All options have full description so you can know what you are doing.
-Just click and save!

 ## Widgets